Reign of Juan Carlos I: Change in anti-terrorist policy and "peripheral" nationalisms

 The PP government developed an anti-terrorist policy based on an idea that no democratic government had defended until then: that only police measures could put an end to ETA.
 Thus, the only possible "dialogue" with ETA was the handing over of weapons.

 The government reaped a resounding first success with the release in early July 1997 of José Ortega Lara, a prison officer and PP militant who had been held hostage by ETA for 532 days.
 But a few days later, on July 10, an event took place that would open a new stage in the history of the "Basque conflict".
 That day ETA kidnapped Miguel Ángel Blanco, a young PP councilman from the Biscayan town of Ermua, which provoked the largest social mobilization against terrorism in living memory.
 But after the deadline given for the prisoners of the organization to be transferred to prisons in the Basque Country, ETA assassinated Miguel Ángel Blanco, which increased even more the rejection of ETA and its "political arm", Herri Batasuna.
 The press began to use the term "spirit of Ermua" to explain that immense anti-terrorist social mobilization.

 In March 1998, the lehendakari José Antonio Ardanza announced a "Pacification Plan" in which, based on the Ajuria Enea Pact of 1988, he proposed that after achieving the cessation of ETA's violence, a dialogue should be opened between all the Basque political forces, the result of which should be accepted by the central government and the rest of the institutions of the State.
 Both the PP and the PSOE refused to participate in the proposed dialogue under those conditions, which meant "the demise of the Ajuria Enea Mesa, which would never reconvene again."

 After the failure of the "Ardanza Plan", the PNV, EA and HB ─ and also the United Left of the Basque Country ─ signed the Treaty of Estella on September 12, 1998, and four days later ETA announced the indefinite cessation of violence.
-Thus, 1999 was the first year since 1971 without any deaths from ETA terrorist attacks, although the street violence of the kale borroka did not disappear.
+Thus, 1999 was the first year since 1971 without any deaths from ETA attacks, although the street violence of the kale borroka did not disappear.